ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

   - product_tier_name <> `Storage`

 **Other Comments:**
-- Service Ping data is Sums, Counts and Percents of Usage (called metrics) along wth the Server Instance Configuration information is collected at a point in time for each Instance and sent to GitLab Corporate.
+- Service Ping data is Sums, Counts and Percents of Usage (called metrics) along with the Server Instance Configuration information is collected at a point in time for each Instance and sent to GitLab Corporate.
 This is normally done on a weekly basis.
 The Instance Owner determines whether this data will be sent or not and how much will be sent.
 Implementations can be Customer Hosted (Self-Managed) or GitLab Hosted (referred to as SaaS or Dotcom data).
 Multiple Instances can be hosted on Self-Managed Implementations like GitLab Implementations.
 - The different types of Service Pings are shown here for the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping) and the [GitLab Hosted Implementation Service Pings](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping).
 - [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.